Projects

 Tower of London

-Kings Cross Central Development
+King's Cross Central Development

 The King’s Cross Central development is an ongoing 15-year construction plan coordinated by property developers King’s Cross Central General Partner Limited.
 A commitment was made in the Code of Construction Practice to undertake noise monitoring for the project.